Diversity, Inclusion and Social Justice

 In everything we do, we reflect an equitable and inclusive learning and working community that values the diverse racial, ethnic, socioeconomic and sociocultural communities we serve.

-We have a strong commitment to recruiting and nurturing students, faculty and staff who represent diverse cultures, backgrounds and experiences.
+We are strongly committed to recruiting and nurturing students, faculty and staff who represent diverse cultures, backgrounds and experiences.

 Justice for Greater Social Good